Forex Education

 bearish harami reversal candlesticks pattern

 It is a reversal candlestick pattern, though not as popular or used at the reversal patterns like Engulfing, Hammers, and the Hanging Men.
-Yet, it is an important pattern as it can tell traders when the prices will separate from the previous trend.
+Yet, it is essential as it can tell traders when the prices will separate from the previous trend.

 7. Stars

 These candlestick patterns have three candles and look like the Abandoned Baby pattern.
-There are two-star candlestick patterns, Evening Star and Morning Star.
+In addition, there are two-star candlestick patterns, Evening Star and Morning Star.

 evening star reversal pattern

 Evening Star follows an uptrend.
-The first long and white candle is followed by a small-body candle and a third one that is long and filled-in.
+The first long and white candle is followed by a small-body candle and a third long and filled-in one.
 The second candle has a long lower wick that can overlap the body of the third candle.
 This pattern follows an uptrend and gives a bearish signal.

 Morning Star is seen as a bullish pattern.
 It also has three candlesticks, but the wick of the second one does not overlap with the third one.
-It shows that the bulls are getting stronger.
+So it shows that the bulls are getting stronger.

 Nison considered star patterns similar to traffic signals.
 The long green candle follows the direction of the trend.
 It turns yellow and implies that the market is indecisive.
 It ultimately turns red, which shows a countertrend move.